Sketched and truncated polynomial Krylov methods: Evaluation of matrix functions: The impact of rank-one modifications on matrix functions

-where we used the contour integral representation of divided differences (see, e.g.,~\cite[Eq.~(51)]{DeBoor2005}) in the second to last equality. \end{proof}

-\begin{remark} We note that in~\cite[Lemma~2.2]{beckermann2018low} a conceptually different representation for rank-one updates of matrix functions was found---also based on the integral representation~\eqref{eq:integral_representation}---but that this representation is less useful for our analysis. \end{remark}

 The formula derived in Theorem~\ref{th:errorf} provides insightful information on the role of the (undesired) eigenvalues of the reduced sketched matrix; see section~\ref{sec:error_vec}.
-However, as already stated in \cite{IlicTurnerSimpson2010}, this expression for the matrix function $g_w$ makes it difficult to analyze and measure the error between the different function evaluations.
-The following results, based on the same mathematical tools, lead to a more penetrating interpretation, and they may be read off as a different definition of $g_w$.
+However, this expression for the matrix function $g_v$ makes it difficult to analyze and measure the error between the different function evaluations{; see also~\cite{IlicTurnerSimpson2010} where such observations are made for $g_0$}.
+The following {reformulation leads} to a more penetrating interpretation, and {it} may be read off as a different definition of $g_v${; see Appendix~\ref{appendixB} for its proof.
+Notice that} the second definition in the theorem below is stated in terms of higher-order divided differences, which---among other representations---can be defined recursively based on~\eqref{eq:divdiff_firstorder} (see, e.g., section~5 in~\cite{DeBoor2005}) or via the Cauchy integral formula, as